osdodo/picordm/docs/IMPORT_DATA.md

 ## Quick Start

 ### Import Data

 1. Press `Ctrl+L` to open file browser
 2. Select a JSON file and press Enter
 3. Wait for import to complete

 ### Export Data

 1. Press `Ctrl+E` to export data
 2. File is automatically saved to desktop

-**Note**: You can also select specific keys first, then export only the selected keys instead of all data.
+You can also select specific keys first, then export only the selected keys instead of all data.

 ## Data Format

 ### Basic Format

 ```json
 {
   "database": 0,